cbragg9/SQL-Employee-Tracker/README.md

 ## Latest Commit
+-Added insert into departments, roles, employees tables

+## Previous Commits
 -Added search queries by all, by department, and by manager

-## Previous Commits
 -Required npm console table for CLI formatting
 -Added Inquirer prompts
 -Added test query function and exit option